IGAWorksDev/dfinery-android-sdk/docs/en/integration.md

-# 👋 빠른 시작
+# 👋 Quick start

-이 문서는 Dfinery Android SDK를 Android에 통합하는 방법을 다룹니다.
-Dfinery SDK를 설치하면 이벤트 분석 기능과 유저 프로필 기능 그리고 액션 기능이 제공됩니다.
+This article covers how to integrate the Dfinery Android SDK into Android.
+When you install the Dfinery SDK, event analysis, user profile, and action are provided.

-## SDK 연동하기
+## Integrating SDK

-### 의존성 추가하기
+### Adding dependencies
-앱에서 Dfinery SDK의 의존성을 적용하려면 다음 단계를 완료하세요.
+To apply dependencies from the Dfinery SDK in your app, complete the following steps:

-#### 1. maven 의존성을 가져오기 위해 repositories 내에 `mavenCentral`을 추가합니다.
+#### 1. Add `mavenCentral` within repositories to import maven dependencies.

 <details open>
   <summary>build.gradle (Gradle 3.5 이전)</summary>